-Providence Diocese challenges clergy child sex abuse suit
+Diocese challenges law allowing more time to file abuse suit

 PROVIDENCE, R.I.
-(AP) - The Roman Catholic Diocese of Providence in a legal filing has challenged a lawsuit filed after Rhode Island changed state law to give sex abuse victims more time to sue their abusers or the institutions they worked for.
+(AP) - The Roman Catholic Diocese of Providence in a legal filing has challenged a new Rhode Island law that gives sex abuse victims more time to sue their abusers or the institutions they worked for.

 The challenge comes in the case of a 53-year-old man who sued the diocese in September, saying he was abused as a child in the 1970s and 1980s by a now-deceased North Providence priest, The Providence Journal reported Friday.